Sibyx/phpGPX/README.md

 ## Installation

 You can easily install phpGPX library with composer.
+There is no stable release yet, so please use release candidates.

 ```
-composer require sibyx/phpgpx
+composer require sibyx/phpgpx:@RC
 ```

 ## Contributors